Four inmates found dead in state prison

-Four inmates have been found dead inside a housing unit at one of the state's prisons.
+Four inmates were found dead on Friday at one of the state's prisons.

-The four men were found dead at Kirkland Correctional Institution in Richland County at 10:35 a.m., said Sommer Sharpe, spokeswoman for the S.C.
+The men were being held at Kirkland Correctional Institution in Richland County and were found at 10:35 a.m., said Sommer Sharpe, spokeswoman for the S.C.
 Department of Corrections.

-Sharpe has identified John King, 52; Jason Kelley, 35; Jimmy Ham, 56; and William Scruggs, 44; as the men who were found dead.
-The cause of their deaths remains unknown at this time.
+Sharpe identified the men as John King, 52; Jason Kelley, 35; Jimmy Ham, 56; and William Scruggs, 44.
+The cause of their deaths remained unknown late Friday.

-"I have asked the South Carolina Law Enforcement Division to lead this investigation," said Bryan Stirling, corrections department director.
+King had been serving time since 1998 for charges out of Greenville County involving two counts of burglary, breaking into a motor vehicle, two vehicle thefts and several larcenies.
+He had no disciplinary charges filed against him and was set to be released in 2020.

+Kelley was serving an aggravated assault and battery charge out of Cherokee County.
+The Gaffney Ledger reported in 2013 during his plea hearing that Kelley was initially charged with attempted murder for stabbing his 13-year-old stepson, but pleaded guilty to the lesser charge.

+Ham, who was set to be released later this year, had served since 2008 for charges of aggravated assault and battery, grand larceny and two counts of burglary out of Darlington County.

+And Scruggs was serving a life sentence for the abduction and shooting death of a disabled veteran out of Anderson County, according to the Associated Press.

-SLED agents will lead the investigation, but will be assisted by the Richland County Coroner’s Office and the corrections department’s police services division, Sharpe said.
+SLED agents will lead the investigation into prisoners’ deaths, but will be assisted by the Richland County Coroner’s Office and the corrections department’s police services division, Sharpe said.

-Thom Berry, SLED spokesman, confirmed that crime scene agents had been dispatched to Kirkland Correctional at the request of the corrections department.
-Berry said the investigation into the four deaths is continuing.

 Kirkland Correctional Institution is one of the state’s high-security facilities.
 It is also home to a Maximum Security Unit, where the most dangerous and violent prisoners are housed.
 Kirkland is part of the Broad River Complex off Broad River Road.